rosek86/sds011/Readme.md

 ## Main features

 - Can support multipe sensors connected to the same port (with RS485), or multiple sensors connected to multiple ports.
-- Fully asynchronous, callback based communication.
+- Fully asynchronous, callback based api.
+- Retransmissions in case of failure or timeout.
+- Messages queue.
 - Easily portable to new targets.

 ## Dependencies